zdharma-continuum/I_WANT_TO_HELP/README.md

 Archive them, resign as maintainer; I don't care.
 Don't delete all the source code on a random Thursday without any notice.

-Note that some of this damage is seemingly irreversible.
-I can’t find a way to access the zinit wiki source, for instance.

-I would love a response from /u/psprint2.

 ______________________________________________________________________

 ## If you are a previous maintainer / contributor to `zdharma`...